mikejmcguirk/Neovim-Win10-Lazy/README.md

   - <code>npm install -g --save-dev prettier</code>

-  - This config uses ALE to interface with prettier, with the intention of avoiding ESLint for formatting
+  - This config uses conform.nvim to interface with prettier, with the intention of avoiding ESLint for formatting

-  - To test that the ESLint LSP and prettier are both working

-    - Create a Javascript project where the .eslintrc file is configured to error on single-quoted strings

-    - Write a snippet of Javascript code with double quoted strings.
-The ESLint LSP should produce a diagnostic error

-    - Write the file, you should see the strings be changed to single-quoted due to EslintFixAll being run.
-But, because prettier is configured for double-quoted strings by default, the automated ALEFix command should then change the strings back to double-quoted

-    - If ESLint or prettier have issues in Neovim, check what happens when running them from the command line

   - To handle contradictory rules between ESLint and prettier: